By Dave Schreck

 Unfortunately, another prediction by Dr. Sears is also coming true.

 Our health-care system is doomed to failure.
 Why?
 It was self-evident on our Zone Cruise to the eastern Caribbean.
 You only had to observe the food being served in the Oceanview Buffet (open 18 hours daily) and in the main dining rooms: Homemade breads, pasta, pizza, potatoes, fried rice, muffins, pastries, and rich desserts, foods that within 30 days can increase one’s cellular (silent) inflammation.
 So what’s wrong with inflammation?
-As Dr. Sears explained, you need a Zone of inflammation.
+As Dr. Sears explains, you need a Zone of inflammation.
 Too little, and you’re a sitting target for microbes, and injuries never heal.
 Too much, and the body attacks itself.
 We have turned on our inflammatory response 24/7.
 Cellular inflammation has been proven in research studies to be the underlying risk factor for all chronic conditions: Heart disease, dementia, arthritis, cancer and many others.

 How did this happen?
 We are victims of the perfect nutritional storm, an increased consumption of omega-6 fats (vegetable oils) and processed foods and a decrease in omega-3s (fish and fish oil) and polyphenols (the compounds that give fruits and vegetables their color).